GIS-enthusiast/SQL-Cheat-Sheet/README.md

 Personal cheatsheet and helpful tidbits in a quest to work with Postgres and PostGIS.
 If you happen accross this README in your search to refresh or learn SQL then I absolutely recommend reading this book available online for free: http://www.sqlrun.com/

-Paul Ramsey's Crunchy Data Blog: https://info.crunchydata.com/blog/author/paul-ramsey Check out pg_tileserv: https://github.com/CrunchyData/pg_tileserv and pg_featurserv: https://github.com/CrunchyData/pg_featureserv
+Paul Ramsey's Crunchy Data Blog: https://info.crunchydata.com/blog/author/paul-ramsey Article on vector tiles: https://info.crunchydata.com/blog/dynamic-vector-tiles-from-postgis Check out pg_tileserv: https://github.com/CrunchyData/pg_tileserv and pg_featurserv: https://github.com/CrunchyData/pg_featureserv
+Web maps like to comsume vector files or geojson MVT/GeoJSON.
+PostGIS produces MVT and GeoJSON. pg_tileserv = HTTP endpoints for tables and functions that return MVT tiles pg_featureserv = HTTP endpoints for tables and functions that return GeoJSON

 # SQL-Cheat-Sheet